bancorprotocol/docs/solidity/contracts/converter/BancorConverterUpgrader.md

 initializes a new BancorConverterUpgrader instance

-# Function `setRegistry(contract IContractRegistry _registry)` {#BancorConverterUpgrader-setRegistry-contract-IContractRegistry-}

-allows the owner to update the contract registry contract address

 ## Parameters:

 - `_registry`:    address of a contract registry contract

 # Function `upgrade(bytes32 _version)` {#BancorConverterUpgrader-upgrade-bytes32-}